How Pets Are Affected By Wildfire Smoke

 West Coast communities have seen increasing numbers of wildfires in recent years, causing record-high unhealthy or hazardous air last.
 With climate change, fire seasons are lasting longer and pet parents should be vigilant about how smoke might affect their furry best friends when the fires are burning, generally summer into fall.

-You may have noticed some changes in your dog’s behavior due to the smoke from recent fires.
-By taking your dog out on a walk with heavy smoke, you are not only being exposed to poor air quality, but it can cause your dog stress.
-Here’s why your dog may have reacted:
+You may have noticed some changes in your pet’s behavior due to the smoke from recent fires.
+By taking your dog out on a walk with heavy smoke, or leaving doors and windows open, you are not only being exposed to poor air quality, but it can cause your cat or dog stress.
+Here’s why your pet may have reacted:

-- When a dog smells smoke their natural survival instincts kick in, as smoke means danger.
+- When a dog or cat smells smoke their natural survival instincts kick in, as smoke means danger.

-- Dogs would never venture away from the safety of their den or home if they smell smoke unless the fire was close.
+- Pets would never venture away from the safety of their den or home if they smell smoke unless the fire was close.

-Common behaviors that your dog may have exhibited due to the smoke:
+Common behaviors that dogs may exhibit due to smoke:

 You may have noticed that your dog has been barking more frequently.
 When their fear, (due to the smoke), has been triggered, dogs are more likely to be on the alert for other dangers.
 It’s natural for them to bark more when their fear is elevated.